-The current test series is the 2002 Series GED® Test—the fourth test series developed by GED Testing Service.
+The current test series is the 2002 Series GED® Test.
 There are a total of five exams that must be passed before you can earn your GED certificate.

 The cost for each of the 5 subject exams is $31; a total of $155 for the full battery of tests.
-Some financial assistance is available.
+Scholarships are available.
 For more information please call and make an appointment with the Continuing Education Coordinator at 541-962-3076 or email email@example.com.

 In the Language Arts, Writing test, you will answer multiple-choice questions in which you must identify errors and make corrections in sentence structure, usage, mechanics, and organization.
 You will also write an essay that presents your opinion and explains your views on a subject or issue of general interest.

 In the Social Studies test, you will answer multiple-choice questions drawn from history, economics, geography, civics, and government.
 You must be able to read passages, cartoons, graphs, and charts.

 For the Science test, multiple-choice questions are drawn from the fields of life science, earth and space science, and physical science (chemistry and physics).
 Answering the questions requires a combination of excellent reading skills, specific knowledge, and the ability to interpret scientific data.
 Data may be presented in paragraph form and in graphs, maps, tables, figures, and charts.

 The Language Arts, Reading test includes multiple-choice questions that test your ability to understand the information presented in approximately seven excerpts from newspapers, magazines, novels, short stories, poetry, drama, and business or legal documents.
 The test covers both fiction and nonfiction materials.